Posts

 Image

 No Guts While I have few regrets about how my life turned out I have to think back to an opportunity I had in 1970 that might have steered me on another path.
-I was surprised to get a letter from UCLA letting me know I had graduated and my goals were to avoid being drafted, getting tied down to a job and finding a girlfriend.
+I was surprised to get a letter from UCLA letting me know I had graduated and my goals were to avoid being drafted, to escape getting tied down to a job and somehow finding a girlfriend while sitting around smoking joints and drinking beer.
 I wanted badly to grow my hair out and be a hippy but there was the impediment of my residence with my parents and the towering presence of my father's rules of the house.
 I did get a degree in English Literature without a clue as to what I would do with that sheet of paper signed by Ronald Reagan.
-Smoking pot, drinking beer and hanging out with other like-minded educated bums seemed like a terrific plan.
-However, BC had other ideas and he let me know I had an appointment with a business acquaintence of his named Surl Kim who ran a high-end travel agency that focused on tours to sporting events like the fairly new spectacle of the S...
+Getting high, drinking brewskies and hanging out with other like-minded educated bums seemed like a terrific plan.
+However, BC had other ideas and he let me know I had an appointment with a business acquaintence of his named Surl Kim who ran a high-end travel agency that fo...

 Charline...what's Johnny's number over there?